-One other area in which the described formulation is lacking, is that it has no way of determining the frequency of each case frame, and hence the relative conspiculty of any alternations between them.
-That is, we want to be able to say that alternating case frames in common use will produce greater salience for that alter-nation than alternations between rarely-occurring case frames.
+One other area in which the described formulation is lacking, is that it has no way of determining the frequency of each case frame, and hence the relative conspicuousness of any alternations between them.
+That is, we want to be able to say that alternating case frames in common use will produce greater salience for that alternation than alternations between rarely-occurring case frames.
 To determine the true frequency of each case frame we would have to employ some verb sense disambiguation method, inevitably introducing more noise into the task.
 Instead, therefore, we focus on the expected relative frequency of occurrence of each case frame for a given verb, and rely on the ordering of case frames within the original valency dictionary to weight each case frame accordingly.
 For this purpose, we apply Zipf's law to case frames.
-Zipf's laws states that The frequency f of a word is directly proportional to the relative rank r of that word, or in other words, that there is some constant k such that $f \cdot r = k$.
-In application terms, therefore, we allocate the top-ranking case frame a weight zw of 1, and weight each subsequent case frame by a factor of $\frac{1}{r}$, where r is the rank of that case frame.
+Zipf's laws states that the frequency f of a word is directly proportional to the relative rank r of that word, or in other words, that there is some constant k such that $f \cdot r = k$.
+In application terms, therefore, we allocate the top-ranking case frame for a given verb stem a weight zw of 1, and weight each subsequent case frame by a factor of $\frac{1}{r}$, where r is the rank of that case frame.
 The SCORE for an alternation from case frame a to case frame b, is then weighted by $zw_a \cdot zw_b$.
+Note that fixed expressions are excluded from weighting according to Zipf's law and given a frequency of 1, due to their mutually exclusive coverage under our extraction method.